Business Resource Center

 PayPal deducts money from your account to cover the amount of the customer's chargeback.
 If the rate of complaints you receive each month approaches 1%, your account may be subject to further review (most merchants, however, fall well below this threshold).

-Understanding the most common reasons for losing a chargeback can help you prevent future losses and claims (Learn more about claims.
-Review our Help Prevent Losses page to learn how to reduce chargebacks and losses.
+Understanding the most common reasons for losing a chargeback can help you prevent future losses and claims (Learn more about claims).

 Unaware you received a chargeback?